- 2/3 cup packed brown sugar

 - 2 teaspoons 2% milk

-- Bake at 350° for 55-60 minutes or until a toothpick inserted near the center comes out clean (cover with foil if top browns too quickly).
+- Transfer to a greased 8x4-in. loaf pan.
+Bake 55-60 minutes or until a toothpick inserted in center comes out clean (cover top loosely with foil if needed to prevent overbrowning).

-- Cool for 10 minutes before removing from pan to a wire rack to cool completely.
-Combine glaze ingredients until smooth; drizzle over bread.
+- Cool in pan 10 minutes before removing to a wire rack to cool completely.
+In a small bowl, stir glaze ingredients until smooth; drizzle over bread.
 Yield: 1 loaf (12 slices).

 Sort By :